John "Charlie" Whitney: Career

 Whitney and Chapman wrote most of Family's songs together as a team.
 Whitney also composed two tracks, the instrumental "Summer '67" and the childlike folk song "Processions", about a small boy enjoying a day at the seashore.

 Whitney then formed Streetwalkers with Chapman in 1973.
 This new band included vocalist and guitarist Bobby Tench, from the Jeff Beck Group and Hummingbird, and future Iron Maiden drummer Nicko McBrain, who later moved on to play with Pat Travers and bassist Jon Plotel.
 They signed to the Vertigo label, recording an album titled Streetwalkers (1974).
 The band broke up in 1977, ending eleven years of the Whitney-Chapman musical partnership.

 Whitney remained active in rock music.
 He reunited with Rob Townsend, his bandmate from Family, to form Axis Point in 1978.
 The line-up for this band included piano player Eddie Hardin, vocalist and guitarist Bobby Tench from Streetwalkers and former Taste bassist Richard McCracken.
 When Axis Point broke up in 1980, Whitney formed Los Racketeeros, a live unit which played blues and bluegrass music.
 Los Racketeeros recorded a debut album in 1995 with a line-up including Alan Rogers, Pete Tomlyn, and Tony Taylor.
 Whitney released a solo album in 1999, and played concerts with Robert A. Roberts, a singer-songwriter, vocalist, harmonica player and guitarist, who had been a founding member of the London Bluesband Roadhouse.
 They released a CD as The Whitney-Roberts Combo experimenting with folk music.

-Whitney now lives in Mytilene on the island of Lesbos, Greece.